shane0/shane0.github.io/docs/thich.md

 (Brahmaviharas) or Four Immeasurable Minds — love, compassion, joy, and equanimity.”
 Love in Sanskrit is maitri; in Pali it is metta.
 Compassion is karuna in both languages.
 Joy is mudita.
 Equanimity is upeksha in Sanskrit and upekkha in Pali.
 A vihara is an abode or a dwelling place.
 The Four Brahmaviharas are the abodes of true love.
 This address is much greater than a four-star hotel.
 It is a 1,000-star dwelling.
 The Four Brahmaviharas are called “immeasurable,” because if you practice them, they will grow in you every day until they embrace the whole world.
 You will become happier, and everyone around you will become happier, also.”

 > Excerpt From The Heart Of The Buddha’s Teaching Hanh, Thich Nhat

+## mindfulness

+Thich Nhat Hanh defined MINDFULNESS as

+- the energy of being aware and awake to the present moment.
+- MINDFULNESS means being fully present and attentive to what is happening in our body, mind, and environment in each moment,
+- without being distracted or judgmental

+Thich Nhat Hanh emphasized the importance of MINDFULNESS in helping us to live more fully and deeply, and to develop greater clarity, compassion, and insight.

+He taught various MINDFULNESS practices, including MINDFUL breathing, walking, eating, and speaking, as well as more formal sitting meditation.

+Thich Nhat Hanh's teachings on MINDFULNESS emphasize the {++integration of MINDFULNESS into every aspect of our lives, not just during formal meditation practice.++}

+He believed that by cultivating MINDFULNESS in each moment, we can reduce stress, anxiety, and suffering, and develop greater awareness, understanding, and connection with ourselves and others.

+## concentration

+Thich Nhat Hanh defined CONCENTRATION as the ability to focus one's attention on a single object, idea, or activity without being distracted by other thoughts or stimuli.
+According to him, CONCENTRATION is a key element of mindfulness and meditation practice, as it allows us to develop greater insight, clarity, and calmness of mind.

+Thich Nhat Hanh taught that CONCENTRATION is developed through regular meditation practice, and can be cultivated by focusing on a single point of attention, such as the breath, a sound, or a visual image.
+He also emphasized the importance of cultivating a relaxed and non-judgmental attitude towards the process of concentration, and encouraged his students to approach it with patience, openness, and curiosity.

+For Thich Nhat Hanh, CONCENTRATION is not an end in itself, but a means to develop deeper levels of mindfulness and insight.
+By cultivating concentration, we can gain greater awareness of our thoughts, emotions, and experiences, and develop greater understanding and compassion for ourselves and others.
+Ultimately, he taught that CONCENTRATION can help us to free ourselves from suffering and develop a more peaceful, harmonious, and fulfilling life.

+## Shamatha

+Shamatha is a Sanskrit word that refers to a type of meditation that aims to cultivate calmness, tranquility, and concentration.
+Thich Nhat Hanh often used the term "calm abiding" to refer to shamatha meditation.

+Thich Nhat Hanh emphasized that shamatha is an essential foundation for the practice of insight or vipassana meditation, which aims to develop greater clarity, wisdom, and compassion.
+He taught that by cultivating calmness and concentration through shamatha, we can develop the stability and clarity of mind that are necessary for deeper levels of insight and understanding.

+According to Thich Nhat Hanh, shamatha is developed through regular meditation practice, and involves focusing one's attention on a single object, such as the breath or a visual image, and continually returning one's attention to that object whenever the mind becomes distracted or agitated.
+He also taught that shamatha involves cultivating a non-judgmental and non-reactive attitude towards the process of meditation, and developing an open, curious, and compassionate relationship with one's own mind.

+Overall, Thich Nhat Hanh viewed shamatha as an important practice for cultivating inner peace, mental stability, and greater awareness and insight.

+## Vipassana

+Vipassana is a Pali word that translates to "insight" or "clear seeing" in English.
+It refers to a type of Buddhist meditation that aims to cultivate awareness and understanding of the nature of reality and the workings of the mind.

+Vipassana meditation is often contrasted with shamatha, which is a type of meditation that aims to cultivate calmness and concentration.
+While shamatha is a foundation for the practice of vipassana, vipassana involves going beyond calmness and concentration to develop deeper levels of insight and understanding.

+Thich Nhat Hanh taught that vipassana involves cultivating a clear and direct perception of the impermanent, interdependent, and empty nature of all phenomena, including thoughts, emotions, and perceptions.
+He emphasized that vipassana requires both mental clarity and emotional openness, and that it involves developing a deep understanding of the causes and conditions that give rise to our experiences.

+Overall, Thich Nhat Hanh viewed vipassana as an essential practice for developing greater awareness, understanding, and compassion, and for freeing ourselves from the causes of suffering and living more fully and deeply in the present moment.

+## emptiness

+In Buddhism, the concept of EMPTINESS refers to the absence of inherent existence or self-nature in all phenomena.
+It is the idea that all things are dependently originated, interconnected, and lack an independent, permanent essence or self.

+Thich Nhat Hanh often taught that the concept of EMPTINESS is not nihilistic, but rather an invitation to see things as they are, without projecting our own biases, expectations, or attachments onto them.
+He emphasized that the insight into EMPTINESS is a way to see the interdependent nature of all things and to cultivate greater wisdom, compassion, and freedom from suffering.

+For Thich Nhat Hanh, the concept of EMPTINESS was not just a philosophical idea, but a practice that involves letting go of our attachment to fixed ideas and beliefs, and cultivating a deep awareness of the impermanent and interdependent nature of all phenomena.
+By understanding that all things are constantly changing and interrelated, we can develop greater insight and compassion, and live in greater harmony with the world around us.